tux3132/readIni/README.md

 # readIni
-Minimal read ini file style in C++ for Linux
+Minimal read ini file style in C++ for Linux.
-Functions for browse and search
+Functions for browse and search.
 Examples in C++